panthomg/PicoBox/README.md

 Most voice assistants lock you into one AI provider.
 Pico lets you choose from DeepSeek, OpenAI, Anthropic Claude, Google Gemini, Groq, Cohere, Mistral, or even local models via Ollama — and switch with a single click in the web app.
 No vendor lock-in.
 No forced upgrades.
 You own your assistant.

-2. Complete Web App Ecosystem — Not Just a Hardware Box Most DIY voice assistants are just a microphone and speaker.
+2. Complete Web App Ecosystem — Not Just a Hardware Box
+- Most DIY voice assistants are just a microphone and speaker.
 Pico includes a full production-grade web app with:

-Real-time Dashboard: Device status, usage stats, live activity feed
+- Real-time Dashboard: Device status, usage stats, live activity feed

-Chat History: Full conversation logs with search, filters, and export
+- Chat History: Full conversation logs with search, filters, and export

-Token Usage Dashboard: Real-time cost tracking with daily/monthly budget limits
+- Token Usage Dashboard: Real-time cost tracking with daily/monthly budget limits

-Remote Mode: Use your phone as a microphone and speaker for Pico via WebRTC
+- Remote Mode: Use your phone as a microphone and speaker for Pico via WebRTC

-Settings Panel: Change voice, wake word, personality, AI provider, response style
+- Settings Panel: Change voice, wake word, personality, AI provider, response style

-Multi-User Management: Add and remove family voiceprints with different permissions
+- Multi-User Management: Add and remove family voiceprints with different permissions

-Service Connections: One-click Spotify, YouTube, and Google Calendar integration
+- Service Connections: One-click Spotify, YouTube, and Google Calendar integration

-Custom Commands: Create voice macros and routines
+- Custom Commands: Create voice macros and routines

-Firmware Updates: One-click software updates

-Privacy Controls: Clear chat history, export data, manage voiceprints
+- Privacy Controls: Clear chat history, export data, manage voiceprints

 3. Smart Interrupt (Barge-In) — Natural Conversation Most voice assistants make you wait until they finish speaking.
 Pico supports smart interrupt — you can interrupt it mid-sentence, and it immediately stops, listens, and responds to your new command.
 This makes conversations feel natural, not robotic.